FabGonzalezV/FabGonzalezV/README.md

 - 🔭 I’m currently working on ...

-I graduated on July 24, 2022 from Computer Engineering with a minor in Artificial Intelligence and I am currently looking for a new adventure in the world of software development.
+I graduated from Computer Engineering with a minor in Artificial Intelligence and I am currently looking for a new adventure in the world of software development.

 During my academic training as a computer engineer I acquired theoretical and practical knowledge in the following: